 RTG Mini conferences

 In the 2019-2020 and 2022-2023 academic years, the University of Utah will host mini workshops focused on topics of interest to the RTG group.

-The first conference, titled Riemann Surfaces and their Moduli, will be held at the University of Utah February 7-9th.
+The first conference, titled Riemann Surfaces and their Moduli, was held at the University of Utah February 7-9th, 2020.
 For more information, see the link below.